thrackle-io/rules-engine/docs/userGuides/rules/ACCOUNT-MAX-TX-VALUE-BY-RISK-SCORE.md

 The rule will be evaluated with the following logic:

+1. The handler determines if the rule is active from the supplied action.
+If not, processing does not continue past this step.
-1. The application handler calculates the US Dollar amount of tokens being transferred, and gets the risk score from the AppManager for the account in the *from* side of the transaction.
+2. The application handler calculates the US Dollar amount of tokens being transferred, and gets the risk score from the AppManager for the account in the *from* side of the transaction.
-2. The application handler then sends these values along with the rule Id of the ACCOUNT-MAX-TX-VALUE-BY-RISK-SCORE rule set in the handler, the date of the last transfer of tokens by the account, and the accumulated US Dollar amount transferred during the period to the protocol.
+3. The application handler then sends these values along with the rule Id of the ACCOUNT-MAX-TX-VALUE-BY-RISK-SCORE rule set in the handler, the date of the last transfer of tokens by the account, and the accumulated US Dollar amount transferred during the period to the protocol.
-3. The protocol then proceeds to check if the rule has a period enabled in which case it checks if the current transaction is part of an ongoing period, or if it is the first one in a new period.
+4. The protocol then proceeds to check if the rule has a period enabled in which case it checks if the current transaction is part of an ongoing period, or if it is the first one in a new period.
 If the rule doesn't have a period enabled, then it treats current transaction as the first one in a new period.
     - **If it is a new period, or no period enabled**, the protocol resets the accumulated US Dollar amount transferred during current period to just the amount being currently transferred.
     - **If it is not a new period**, then the protocol accumulates the amount being currently transferred to the accumulated US Dollar amount transferred during the period.
-4. The protocol then evaluates the accumulated US Dollar amount transferred during current period against the rule's maximum allowed for the risk segment in which the account is in.
+5. The protocol then evaluates the accumulated US Dollar amount transferred during current period against the rule's maximum allowed for the risk segment in which the account is in.
 The protocol reverts the transaction if the accumulated amount exceeds this rule risk-segment's maximum.

+**The list of available actions rules can be applied to can be found at [ACTION_TYPES.md](./ACTION-TYPES.md)**

 ###### *see [ApplicationRiskProcessorFacet](../../../src/protocol/economic/ruleProcessor/ApplicationRiskProcessorFacet.sol) -> checkAccountMaxTxValueByRiskScore*